sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1100 - match.md

       "anchor": {
         "match": {
           "type": "startsWith",
-          "text": "The line must start with this text", }
+          "text": "The line to match must start with this text", }
       },
       "method": {